-The project will investigate the technical and commercial feasibility of using pole-mounted batteries connected to the low voltage (LV) network to manage constraints and increase the hosting capacity of renewables.
+The United Energy Low Voltage Battery Trial will investigate the technical and commercial feasibility of using pole-mounted batteries connected to the low voltage (LV) network to manage constraints and increase the hosting capacity of renewables.

-The primary function of LV batteries is to ensure the maximum demand for a given distribution transformer remains within its limits (known as demand management).
+The United Energy Low Voltage Battery Trial acknowledges that the primary function of LV batteries is to ensure the maximum demand for a given distribution transformer remains within its limits (known as demand management).
 Demand management will allow United Energy to defer expenditure on augmenting distribution transformers in regions with growing peak demand.

 Installing LV batteries as part of this project is estimated to provide $3 million in savings from avoided investment in distribution augmentations.